 Questions for the two dads

-Please feel free to reach out via email or comment.
+Please feel free to reach out or comment on our articles and social media.
 We’ll do our best to respond in a timely manner, but remember, we have other lives to watch over which may delay follow up.

 Despite amazing progress in LGBT acceptance and normalizing our community as a welcoming part of life, there’s still so much work to be done.
-This year, we faced more opposition and backlash than we ever thought possible or might ever have to deal with.
+In 2016, we faced more opposition and backlash than we ever thought possible or might ever have to deal with, and we are fortunate in comparison to the trials others in the LGBT community have faced.

-We received more than 200 instances of being called a pedophile, being called awful names, getting threats about having the kids taken away and more than 50 death threats.
-And that’s just what came through to us via email, blog comments, Twitter and Facebook.
+In less than 48 hours we received more than 200 instances of being called pedophiles and other awful names, getting location specific threats about having the kids taken away, and 50+ death threats.
+And that’s just what came through to us via email, blog comments and Twitter..

 We all know people (besides us) who are gay or Muslim or in an inter-racial relationship or so many other things.
 You have NO IDEA what other people are facing and what’s impacting them.
 You don’t know how they’ve been damaged by others’ actions and comments in the past.
 We need to spread the message of shutting down thoughtless talk and hate speech, even when somebody may not intend to be downright hurtful.